L5 Trailing Trail Molln

 - Some cash

-- Grödeln/Spikes: these can be a great advantage in winter and icy conditions.
+- Crampons/spikes: these can be very advantageous in winter and icy conditions.

 - Folding poles for trail running